 We’re excited to have recently signed on to participate in the Better Buildings Challenge, a White House-led initiative to reduce power consumption recently expanded under the President’s Climate Action Plan.
 The program, originally announced in 2011, was expanded to include data centers in September 2014.

 The goal of the Better Buildings Challenge is for commercial buildings to become 20 percent more energy efficient by 2020.

 Digital Realty’s goal is to reduce non-IT load energy consumption by 20 percent across a group of its U.S. properties.

-The need to make data centres more efficient According to Datacenter Dynamics, there are nowmore than 3 million data centres in the U.S. alone - one data centre for every 100 Americans.
+The need to make data centers more efficient According to Datacenter Dynamics, there are nowmore than 3 million data centers in the U.S. alone – one data center for every 100 Americans.

-The White House Council on Environmental Quality has estimated that data centres accounted for more than 2 percent of all U.S. electricity consumption in 2013, or about 100 billion kilowatt-hours.
-Usage doubled just between 2000 and 2005, according to Jonathan Koomey, a leading expert on energy use in data centres and IT.
+The White House Council on Environmental Quality has estimated that data centers accounted for more than 2 percent of all U.S. electricity consumption in 2013, or about 100 billion kilowatt-hours.
+Usage doubled just between 2000 and 2005, according to Jonathan Koomey, a leading expert on energy use in data centers and IT.

-We recognise that adopting more efficient power usage practices in the data centre can have a meaningful positive impact for the environment, our clients, and for Digital Realty.
+We recognize that adopting more efficient power usage practices in the data center can have a meaningful positive impact for the environment, our clients, and for Digital Realty.